SuboptimalEng/orbital/README.md

 - Why can't Orbital automatically update like other desktop apps (Spotify, Notion, Discord, etc)?

   - This requires me to set up an LLC and get an Apple developer license.
 This is a viable option for companies that have lots of resources, but since I'm a solo-developer (making less than $100 a month), setting this up will cost time and money which I'd rather spend on adding new features.

+- What is your refund policy?

+  - I will offer a full refund if you don't like your purchase within 14 days.
+Just send me a message on Twitter [@SuboptimalEng](https://twitter.com/SuboptimalEng)

 ## Contact